Poetry (film): Plot

 Mi-ja begins attending a local weekly poetry reading.
-A brash man frequently reads beautiful poetry at these readings, but follows them with crude sexual jokes that offend Mi-ja.
-Another amateur poet explains to Mi-ja that the man is a policeman with a good heart, and was recently reassigned from Seoul after exposing corruption within its police force.
+A brash man, Detective Park, frequently reads beautiful poetry at these readings, but follows them with crude sexual jokes that offend Mi-ja.
+However, Mi-ja is told that the man is a policeman with a good heart, and was recently reassigned from Seoul after exposing corruption within its police force.
+Park later notices Mi-ja crying outside one poetry night, and asks what is making her upset, to which she does not answer.

-Mi-ja temporarily quits her job caring for the elderly stroke victim after he makes a desperate sexual advance toward her.
-She later returns after a journey to the bridge where Agnes jumps, and her hat flies off into the water.
+Mi-ja temporarily quits her job caring for Kang after he makes a desperate sexual advance toward her.
+She later returns after a journey to the bridge where Agnes jumped, and her hat flies off into the water.
 She walks down to the riverbank and sits, writing poetry until it begins raining.
-Dripping wet, she returns to the elderly man, agreeing to have sex with him.
-When she does, she appears emotionless.
+Dripping wet, she returns to the elderly man, agreeing to have sex with him, though they both appear emotionless during it.

-Mi-ja is walking home and, on the way, is greeted by a reporter.
-He asks her questions about how the money offer is going, and if the mother is not willing to accept.
-Mi-ja casually confirms that, but soon realizes that she may be telling him too much.
-As she attempts to leave, the reporter becomes aggressive and tries to make her stay to answer more questions.
-She hurries away, making a phone call.

-In another meeting with the fathers, Mi-ja mentions what she told the reporter.
-The fathers are disappointed, but decide that it is not that consequential.
-Mi-ja is told to travel to the countryside to convince Agnes' mother to accept the settlement.

-One of the fathers drives her to the countryside.
-Initially not finding Agnes' mother at home, Mi-ja eventually comes across her working in the field.
-Mi-ja begins raving about how beautiful the weather, flowers, trees, and fruit are, forgetting about the task at hand.
-The two have a pleasant exchange before Mi-ja turns and begins to walk away.
-Finally, she remembers that she was meant to confront the woman about the settlement, but is too embarrassed and continues to leave.

-Mi-ja attends another poetry reading evening.
-Afterwards, she sits crouched outside, crying.
-The policeman who was at the reading comes out for a smoke, and asks Mi-ja why she is crying.
-She doesn't answer right away, so he stays crouched beside her.
-The scene ends there.